jenkinsci/windows-slave-installer-module/README.md

 ### Automatic

-Once you start a JNLP agents on Windows in the GUI mode (e.g. via Java WebStart), It will display the `Install as a service` menu option once Jenkins master finishes the slave configuration.
+Once you start a JNLP agents on Windows in the GUI mode (e.g. via Java WebStart), It will display the `Install as a service` menu option once the Jenkins master finishes the agent configuration.

 * The agent will be installed if your Windows account has enough permissions to install Windows Services and to access the System and Application event logs.